Trump vs Fauci: President and doctor spar over unproven drug

 He struck an upbeat note, while trying not to directly challenge Fauci.

-“You know, I see things that are impressive … we’re going to know soon,” the president added.
-“And it’s very effective.
-It’s a strong — it’s a strong drug.
-So, we’ll see.”

-Hydroxychloroquine and a similar drug — chloroquine — are available now and can be prescribed off-label by doctors in the United States.
+Hydroxychloroquine and a similar drug — chloroquine — are sold around the world under a variety of brand and generic names.
+They can be prescribed off-label by doctors in the United States.
 They may interfere with the coronavirus being able to enter cells, and some scientists have reported possible encouraging signs in test-tube and other small studies.

 Other scientists are skeptical that those promising test-tube results will translate to benefits for patients.

-Fauci has a history of being the fact-based counterpoint to the Trump administration’s upbeat assessments of the coronavirus outbreak.
+Fauci has a track record of being the fact-based counterpoint to the Trump administration’s upbeat assessments of the coronavirus outbreak.
+For much longer than that, he’s specialized in the same calm and persistent repetition of the information he thinks his audience — whether the public or physicians — needs to know.

-After Fauci said weeks ago that even with all deliberate speed a vaccine could take a year to 18 months, Trump told a political rally one could be ready “relatively soon.”
+Weeks ago, after Fauci said that even with all deliberate speed a vaccine could take a year to 18 months, Trump told a political rally one could be ready “relatively soon.”

 As administration officials repeatedly assured the public that coronavirus tests were rapidly becoming available, Fauci at a congressional hearing said the lack of widespread testing was “a failing” of the system.

-Although Fauci has publicly supported Trump’s travel restrictions to try to keep the virus out, he warned the public the worst was coming even as Trump suggested the crisis was under good control.
+Although Fauci has publicly supported Trump’s travel restrictions to try to keep the virus out, he warned the worst was coming even as Trump suggested the crisis was under good control.

-On Friday at the White House podium, Fauci’s caution did little to dampen Trump’s enthusiasm.
+Rather than fighting with Trump, he stepped up to the podium Friday to say he’s not ruling the drug out, but that it must be studied before making any promises.

-The two even debated the safety of the malaria drug, with Trump saying it has a proven record and Fauci cautioning that safety has to be validated again because it would be used to treat the coronavirus disease, which is different.
+The two even debated the safety of the malaria drug, with Trump saying it has a proven record and Fauci cautioning that must be validated again for coronavirus disease.

 In the end, the scientist seemed to be trying to find a way to avoid a direct confrontation with the president.